BCHarker-OCT/terraform-github-example/README.md

 # terraform-github-example
 A template repository to be used for GitHub Terraform Repo Creation.

+Our terraform repository structure has already been defined for us here, but if you would like to know more [read here.](FILES-EXPLAINED.md)

 ## Step 1: Setup `.envrc` file

 1. Copy the `.envrc.example` file to a file named `.envrc`.